 ISPO is a Non-Governmental Organization (NGO) in Special Consultative Status with the Economic and Social Council of the United Nations, and is in Official Relations with the World Health Organization.
 ISPO presently has 2800 members worldwide in 84 countries.
 The Executive Director of HVO is a member of the ISPO Open Board.

-Physiopedia is a UK based charity that brings value to the global Physiotherapy and Physical Therapy profession with its free and open knowledge resource.
-This community edited Wikipedia style resource is now the largest Physiotherapy website in the world.
-The site currently gets over 2 million visits from over nearly every country in the world every month.
-In addition to providing this open knowledge resource the Physiopedia charity also provides free online courses.
+Physiopedia is a UK-based charity that brings value to the global physiotherapy and physical therapy profession with its free and open knowledge resource.
+This community-edited, Wikipedia-style resource is now the largest physiotherapy website in the world.
+The site receives over 2 million visits from nearly every country in the world each month.
+In addition to providing this open knowledge resource, Physiopedia also provides free online courses.
 These courses reach all corners of the world and provide accessible education in places where professional development opportunities are scarce.

-The Retired Physicians’ Association of the Permanente Medical Group (TPMG) has existed for at least 20 years.
-Currently, the RPA has over 900 members.
-TPMG, consisting of the Northern California physicians and podiatrists who are part of the Kaiser Permanente family, began in 1948 under the leadership of Dr. Sidney Garfield and other founding fathers.
+The Retired Physicians’ Association of the Permanente Medical Group (TPMG), consisting of the Northern California physicians and podiatrists who are part of the Kaiser Permanente family, began in 1948 under the leadership of Dr. Sidney Garfield and other founding fathers.
 As of 2014, Kaiser Permanente had almost 18,000 physicians nationwide, of whom about 9,000 are part of TPMG.
-Permanente physicians have held leadership positions in many medical societies, and have contributed to important discussions at all levels regarding the future of American medical care.
+Permanente physicians have held leadership positions in many medical societies and have contributed to important discussions at all levels regarding the future of American medical care.

-The SEA is a non-profit educational organization for anesthesiologists who strive to enhance their abilities and scholarly endeavors in the field of education.
-HVO coordinates with the SEA to implement the SEA-HVO Traveling Fellowship.
-Originally funded by Dr. Ronald L. Katz, these fellowships offer a fourth-year anesthesia resident the opportunity to volunteer for three weeks to one month at an HVO anesthesia training site.
-Over the years, other donors have been identified to carry on the work started by Dr. Katz, who so generously supported this fellowship for many years.
+The Society for Education in Anesthesia (SEA) is a nonprofit organization for anesthesiologists who strive to enhance their abilities and scholarly endeavors in the field of education.
+HVO coordinates with SEA to implement the SEA-HVO Traveling Fellowship.
+Originally funded by Dr. Ronald L. Katz, these fellowships offer a fourth-year anesthesia resident the opportunity to volunteer for 3-4 weeks at an HVO anesthesia training site.
+Other donors have been identified to carry on the work started by Dr. Katz, who so generously supported this fellowship for many years.
 Anyone interested in donating for a named scholarship or a partial scholarship should contact HVO at firstname.lastname@example.org or visit the SEA fellowship donation form.

 Since 2001, HVO has been a member of a public-private partnership with the Office of Weapons Removal and Abatement at the US Department of State.
 The office works with private organizations to promote humanitarian mine action — education, safety, and removal.
 It also strives to prevent and alleviate the civilian effects of other weapons (unexploded ordnance, small arms).

-In the area of patient safety, the Clinical Procedures team in the Department of Essential Health Technologies at WHO assists countries to reduce the inappropriate use of clinical procedures and equipment.
+In the area of patient safety, the Clinical Procedures team in the Department of Essential Health Technologies at the World Health Organization assists countries in reducing the inappropriate use of clinical procedures and equipment.
 HVO volunteers have been involved in the development of training materials and programs.

 Know an alliance that may match our mission?
 Contact us!